Is Madrid safe and what look out for?

 Is Madrid safe at night?

-The southern side of Madrid is considered more dangerous, more specifically the neighborhoods of Orcasur, San Diego and Entrevias.
+The southern side of Madrid is considered more dangerous, more specifically the neighbourhoods of Orcasur, San Diego and Entrevias.

 Also, never carry large amounts of cash and leave your documents in your hotel in a safe deposit box.
 To be extra cautious, make a copy of your IDs too.